EUDAT-B2SAFE/B2SAFE-puppet/README.md

 ##Status

-* Current implementation tested on Scientific Linux 6
+* Current implementation tested on Scientific Linux 6.6 and CentOS 7.2
 * Installation and configuration of Postgresql 9.3
 * Installation of iRods4.1.5
-* Installation of B2SAFE package
+* Installation of B2SAFE package  3.0-2

 ## Puppet version
 * puppet version 3.8.x